ICJIA/icjia-accessibility-portal/content/faqs.md

 **The bottom line:** Digital accessibility has always been the right thing to do, but now it's also a **legal requirement with specific standards and a firm deadline**.
 The April 2024 rule transformed digital accessibility from an aspirational goal into a concrete, enforceable mandate.
 That's why agencies are prioritizing this work now — not because accessibility suddenly matters, but because the legal framework, technical standards, and compliance deadlines are now clearly defined.
 Digital accessibility is being mentioned frequently because it affects everyone in the organization and requires everyone's participation to succeed.

+**The good news:** You're learning about this with enough time to take meaningful action.
+Many organizations are in the same position, and resources are available to help.

 **References:**

-- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule Fact Sheet</a> — Official DOJ summary of the rule
+- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule Fact Sheet</a> — Official DOJ summary of the rule (Published April 2024)
 - <a href="https://www.ada.gov/title-ii-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule</a> — Full rule information
+- <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">IITAA History and Requirements</a> — Illinois requirements since 2008

 ### Why does accessibility matter?